 Q: What impact will the construction have on surrounding buildings and walkways?

 A: A construction perimeter fence has been erected and will remain in place until the completion of the project in January 2016.
 Some walkways on the north and east sides of the Library will be impacted by the project, and foot traffic will be redirected.

 Q: What is the Library doing to minimize the environmental impact of the Addition and Renovation project?

 A: The Library is aiming to achieve a gold rating from the LEED (Leadership in Energy and Environmental Design) system for its new construction and 2-story renovation.
-The Library is also working with the Campus Design and Facilities department and tree experts to relocate and repurpose as many trees as possible.
+The Library also worked with the Campus Design and Facilities department and tree experts to relocate and repurpose as many trees as possible.
 For more details, see the Environmental Impact FAQ.

 Q: Why is the Library expanding its physical space during a time of increased reliance on electronic information?

 A: The Library is expanding its digitization program at the same time that it is expanding its physical space.
 The increased physical space will accommodate the high demand for student quiet and collaborative study space, additional power outlets, and state-of-the-art facilities for Special Collections.
 However, demand for physical books and journals will remain strong while current copyright restrictions continue to limit libraries’ abilities to provide full-text access to a wide range of scholarly materials.
 In collaboration with campus partners, we are focusing our growing digitization program on unique and local materials.

 Q: Where can I view pictures of the new Library design?

 A: Architectural renderings are on display in the lobby of the UCSB Library and online at http://www.library.ucsb.edu/building.